 However, if you are looking for more, you should opt for systems that allow you to generate custom reports according to your specific requirements and allow third-party integrations for more granular reporting.
 Auditing reports are also a useful addition to help you keep track of your sales and taxes.

 4. Offline Availability

 Your POS solution should be able to function smoothly and efficiently even when it is not connected to the internet.
-It enables you to accept credit card transactions safely and securely and continue normal operation even if your internet crashes and updates all data on the system as soon as your internet services resume.
+You should be able to accept credit card transactions safely and securely and continue normal operation even if your internet crashes and update all data on the system as soon as your internet services resume.

 5. Customer Data Recording